wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.2.0 =
+* Fixed: Import/Export CSV functionality has been restored
+* Fixed: Fixed an issue with customer profile fields returning Array Array() instead of the profile fields

 = 3.1.6 =
-* Updated: Added all available addons to the slider
+* Updated: Added all available addons to the slider.

 = 3.1.5 =
 * Updated: Changed the ad slider so that it doesn't display products you already have.